FernandoVezzali/pattern-strategy/README.md

         }
     }

-Mind the class above, at first glance it looks good, the unit tests are passing and it works in run-time, but from a design perspective, it is bad.
+Mind the code above, at first glance it looks good, the unit tests are passing and it does what it supposed to do: Calculate shipping costs, but from a design perspective, there's room for improvment.

 ## Single Responsibility Principle:

-A class should have only a single responsibility, the ShippingCostCalculator class has more than one responsibility, it should calculate shipping costs without knowing the different carriers, as if in the future we need to add a new carrier, we would have to change this class and that would violate the Single Responsibility Principle (SRP).
+A class should have only a single responsibility, the ShippingCalculator class has more than one, it should calculate shipping costs without knowing the different carriers, as if in the future we need to add a new carrier, that would require us to change this class and that would violate the Single Responsibility Principle (SRP).

 > In the context of the Single Responsibility Principle (SRP) we define a responsibility to be “a reason for change.”
 If you can think of more than one motive for changing a class, then that class has more than one responsibility. - Bob Martin

 ## Creating an abstraction

-So the problem is, how do we make this class calculate shipping costs without knowing carrier details ?
+So the challenge is, how do we make this class calculate shipping costs without knowing carrier details ?
 All the three carriers share two things in common: They take an order as a parameter and return a double.
 We can now create an interface with the same signature:

     public interface IShippingCostStrategy
     {